AlexLightbringer/shorten_link_service/README.md

 # Shorten My Link

-This is a sweb application that allows you to shorten long URLs, creating short links.
+This is a web application that allows you to shorten long URLs, creating custom short links.

 ## Installation and Setup